Treatment for Eye Focusing Problems in Columbia, SC

 Other focus problems belong to a category called accommodative dysfunction.
 Examples include:

 - Accommodative Insufficiency- Difficulty maintaining near focus for any length of time.

 - Accommodative Infacility- Problems shifting between near and distance focus.

 - Accommodative Spasm- Spasms of the focusing muscles that impair your ability to focus at any distance.

 If you're experiencing chronic headaches, eye fatigue, and blurred vision, you probably suffer from a focusing problem.
 A loved one suffering from such problems may show signs such as holding books close to the face or having obvious problems reading or writing.

 Vision Therapy and Other Options for Improving Eye Function

 Our eye care professional in Columbia can find out what's behind your eye focusing issues.
 Near-vision problems that begin at around age 40 are likely to be associated with presbyopia.
 We can test your visual acuity and prescribe "readers" or multifocal lenses to compensate.
 Corrective lenses may also be helpful for accommodative dysfunctions.
 Problems related to the eye muscles can be treated with vision therapy exercises that help to normalize muscle function.

 Talk to Our Vision Therapist in Columbia, SC

-If you think that your eyes or those of your loved ones might benefit from an optometrist or vision therapist in Columbia, SC, then it's time to contact Dr. Dorothy Park and Associates.
+If you think that your eyes or those of your loved ones might benefit from an eye care professional or vision therapist in Columbia, SC, then it's time to contact Dr. Dorothy Park and Associates.
 Call 803-254-6306 today to schedule an eye and vision exam, and let us work on restoring focus to your life.